 Look no further!
 Here’s how to plan the ultimate girls weekend in Austin!

-Girls Weekend in Austin TX: The Best Things To Do
+Girls Weekend Getaways: The Best Things To Do in Austin

 “When you come to Austin, you should pack three things: sunscreen, a koozie, and some stretchy pants.
 Oh, and don’t forget your foodie A-game!”Austin Insider Guide